Table of Contents

-In this article, you will learn about cloud hosting so you can decide if it is the right option for your business website.
-We’ll answer the following questions:
+You have many different web hosting options, including shared hosting, VPS hosting, dedicated servers, self-hosting, and cloud web hosting.
+In this article, you’ll learn about cloud hosting to decide if it is the right option for your business website.

-When it comes to web hosting, however, it is a little different.
-Just about all web hosting services are managed at a remote facility rather than by the actual site owner.
-In this industry, cloud web hosting means that the website is run from multiple separate physical servers, often referred to as clustered servers.
+Cloud web hosting means the website is run from multiple physical servers, often called clustered servers.
 These servers may be physically in one data center or spread out across multiple locations.

-From the customer’s point of view, they can interact with their site using a standard web portal, which will allow them to update the site, make changes, and much more, all from one interface.
-If they didn’t select cloud web hosting from the beginning, they might not even know that they were using this type of technology since it operates just like any other web hosting platform.
+You can interact with your site using a standard web portal, allowing you to update the site, make changes, and much more, all from one interface.
+It operates just like any other web hosting platform.

 Cloud Hosting vs. Shared Hosting